robweber/trash-panda/README.md

 ## API

 For integration with other systems the API can be used.
+Documentation for the API can be accessed at `http://SERVER_IP:PORT/api/docs`.
 To decode the status return codes use the following:

 * 0 - OK, everything normal
 * 1 - Warning, potential problem